-PERCY STICKNEY GRANT WOULDN’T TAKE THE JOB unless they conceded to his wishes.
+PERCY STICKNEY GRANT wouldn’t take the job unless they acceded to his wishes.
 Like most Episcopal parishes, the Church of the Ascension at Fifth Avenue and 10th Street in New York collected monthly rents from its pews.
 Wealthy families could reserve seats closer to the front of the nave, and so, every Sunday, the congregation displayed the hierarchy of class distinctions among its members.

 When Grant was asked to become Rector in 1893, he would have none of it.
 He told the vestry, the organization of parishioners who ran this Episcopal church, that either the paid pews would have to go, or he would.
 They relented, and Grant accepted the position.